jibon57/nativescript-wechat-login/README.md

 tns plugin add nativescript-wechat-login
 ```

+If you are using NativeScript 5.4.X then you can have a look [this branch](https://github.com/jibon57/nativescript-wechat-login/tree/1.0.2)

 **Android**

 If installation was successful then `wxapi.WXEntryActivity.android.ts` file should be create to your `src` or `app` (based on `nsconfig.json`) directory with your APP ID.
 If it wasn't successfully created then you will have to create that file manually.
 You can get code of that file from [here](https://github.com/jibon57/nativescript-wechat-login/blob/master/src/wxapi.WXEntryActivity.android.ts).
 In this case you will require to change `YOUR_APP_ID` to your app's ID.